PrefectHQ/prefect/docs/cloud/workspaces.md

 !!! warning "Deleting a workspace"
     Deleting a workspace deletes all deployments, flow run history, work pools, and notifications configured in workspace.

-## Workspace collaborators
+## Account membership

-Personal account users may invite _workspace collaborators_, users who can join, view, and run flows in your workspaces.

-In your workspace, select **Workspace Collaborators**.
-If you've previously invited collaborators, you'll see them listed.
+You can send an email invitation to invite a user to become a member of your account.

+In your account select **Members**.
+Any members will be listed with their handle, organizational role, and most recent login date.
+On the **Invitiations** tab you'll see any previously invited individuals and information about the invitation status.

 ![Managing collaborators in a workspace in the Prefect Cloud UI.](/img/ui/workspace-collaborators.png)